AI Survey 2026 · L4WB Group

 Disclosure is proportionate, not blanket

-The amount of disclosure required depends on a number of factors: the extent to which AI shaped the content, whether the output is going externally or to a colleague, the nature of the audience, and the sensitivity of the subject.
-Disclosure is not only about external deliverables: sending AI-generated work to a colleague also warrants a note.
+How much disclosure is needed depends on a few things: how much AI shaped the content, whether it’s going externally or to a colleague, who the audience is, and how sensitive the subject is.
+This isn’t only about external deliverables: if you send AI-generated work to a colleague, that should come with a note too.
 The policy sets clear criteria for each context.

 5